 Now, the changes you made to the cloned post will replace the original version of the post on that date.

 We hope this article helped you learn how to save changes without publishing in WordPress.
-You may also want to see our detailed guide on why WordPress is free and our picks of the best business phone services for small businesses.
+You may also want to see our detailed guide on how to choose the best WordPress hosting provider and our picks of the best WooCommerce plugins for your store.